SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Kill Cool Time After Using Magazine | You can set the kill cool time after pressing the Use
+| Kill cool time after magazine use | You can set the kill cool time after pressing the Use
 button.
 -----------------------
-## Serial killer
+## SerialKiller
 ### Imposter camp
 Once a kill is made, the suicide timer starts running. <br> When the suicide timer reaches 0, it commits suicide. <br>